h2rashee/honeycomb/README.md

 pickups and dropoffs are instantaneous (no delay).

 The height of the elevator shaft (levels) is also modifiable in `main.py` as a constant.

+# Running tests
+Unit tests can be executed by running:

+`make test`

 # How long did you spend on this?